 Currency risk is the risk that the value of a financial instrument may fluctuate due to changes in foreign exchange rates.
-The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, due to/ from a related party, other assets, management fee payable and accruals and other liabilities are denominated in Saudi Arabian Riyals.
-Accordingly, the Fund is not exposed to any currency risk.
+The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, receivable from related party and payables are mainly denominated in Saudi Arabian Riyals, however some of the investments held at FVTPL and cash and cash equivalents are denominated in United Arab Emirates Dirhams and Qatari Riyal.
+Generally, there is no major fluctuation in the exchange rates between United Arab Emirates Dirhams, Qatar Riyal and Saudi Arabian Riyals since the respective currencies has been pegged to United States Dollars.
+Accordingly, the Fund is not exposed to material currency risk for its financial assets and liabilities.